Will AI complement our art or replace it?

-As part of these discussions, I saw AI generated images, songs, writing, the appropriation of actors voices, and so forth.
-It got me thinking will it compliment our art or replace it?
+As part of these discussions, I saw AI-generated images, songs, writing, the appropriation of actors’ voices, and so forth.
+It got me thinking: will it complement our art or replace it?

 The definition of art according to Merriam-Webster dictionary is: